-We have a rich history of providing an exciting week-long holiday scheme during the summer break for the students at St. Rose’s.
+We have a rich history of providing an exciting week-long holiday scheme during the summer break for the students at St. Rose’s and St Martin’s.
 We also welcome children and young people with similar needs from the local community, so it is an opportunity to meet new people and make new friendships in a relaxed and safe setting.

 Staff and students alike look forward to the holiday scheme in what can be a long summer.
 It provides an excellent opportunity to meet up with friends in a familiar environment as well as allowing parents and carers a much needed break.
 The holiday scheme is an inclusive activity which is well supported by young volunteers from the local community.